seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/2023/03_March/11/README.md

 My account was still restored today in the new year of 2023. - 2023, Sunday, January 1st

-My account was still restored today. - 2023, Sunday, January 2nd to 2023, Thgursday, March 9th
+My account was still restored today. - 2023, Sunday, January 2nd to 2023, Saturday, March 11th

 - Restored for `197` days (last checked on 2023, Saturday, March 11th [`with this link`](https://duckduckgo.com/?t=ffab&q=Days+since+August+26th+2022&ia=answer)) (note: time zone difference, DuckDuckGo does not use Pacific Daylight Time, it seems to be using the Eastern Time Zone)